Skip to main content

 curl -k https://localhost:8383/api/v2/policies

-Issue a query using the is REST API to verify that the user Rick is allowed to GET the list of todos:
+Issue an authorization request using the is REST API to verify that the user Rick is allowed to GET the list of todos.

 curl -k -X POST 'https://localhost:8383/api/v2/authz/is' \